stevegeek/quo/README.md

 *Note that*

-This returns an instance of EagerQuery, so will not work for cases were the actual type of the query instance is important or where you are doing a composition of queries backed by relations!
+This returns an instance of CollectionBackedQuery, so will not work for cases were the actual type of the query instance is important or where you are doing a composition of queries backed by relations!

 If `compose` will be used then `Quo::Query.compose` needs to be stubbed.
 Something might be possible to make this